Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 The Queensland Travel Guide acknowledges the Kambuwal people, Malintji and Kuunkari people, the Traditional Custodians of Stanthorpe.
 We pay our respects to their Elders past, present and emerging, and recognise their continued spiritual and cultural connections to Country.
 Always was, always will be, Aboriginal land.

-There are plenty of Stanthorpe things to do, from enjoying tasting wine at boutique wineries, sampling local produce from farm gates, exploring stunning national parks and much more.
+There are plenty of Stanthorpe things to do, from enjoying wine tasting at boutique wineries to sampling local produce from farm gates to exploring stunning national parks.
 It really is such a diverse and vast region, so there is something for everyone here.

 So let’s get into it and help you discover the best Stanthorpe places to visit.